Evolutionary Retrofitting: Related work

 \subsubsection{Fine-tuning and transfer learning}

-Fine tuning has become now a routine process in deep learning~\cite{fineTuningSurvey2023}.
-It is used for instance to specialize general purpose LLMs for downstream tasks~\cite{ouyang2022training}, including supervised learning and Reinforcement Learning from Human Feedback (see \cref{sec:rlhf} below).
-Still in the context of LLMs, it can be used to ``improve'' the outcomes of the model following the programmer's preferences~\cite{RightWingGPT23}.
+Fine-tuning amounts to optimizing some weights (generally a few layers) of a trained neural network to improve its accuracy for some more specific task than the one it was trained on.
+Fine-tuning has now become a routine process in deep learning~\cite{fineTuningSurvey2023}.
+It is used, for instance, to specialize general-purpose Large Language Models~(LLMs) for downstream tasks~\cite{ouyang2022training}, including supervised learning and Reinforcement Learning from Human Feedback (see \cref{sec:rlhf} below).
+Still, in the context of LLMs, it can be used to ``improve'' the outcomes of the model following the programmer's preferences~\cite{RightWingGPT23}.
 In such situations, the whole model is fine-tuned using standard gradient-based optimization of the training loss itself, and even though only a fraction of the iterations is needed, this still has a significant cost.

-Another use of fine tuning relates to Transfer Learning~\cite{transferLearningSurvey2021}: A model that has been trained for a specific task can be fine-tuned to perform a different but similar task, freezing most of the model, optimizing only a fraction of it (e.g., one or a few last layers).
+Another use of fine-tuning relates to transfer learning~\cite{transferLearningSurvey2021}: a model that has been trained for a specific task can be fine-tuned to perform a different but similar task, freezing most of the model, and optimizing only a fraction of it (e.g., one or a few last layers).
 Under some mild hypotheses, it has been demonstrated~\cite{small1,small2} and later proved~\cite{small3} that normalization layers are indeed good candidates for such fine-tuning.
-Still, the number of \hp{} can be rather high (e.g., more than 100,000 in~\cite{small1}).
-Furthermore, here again, a few iterations of full backprop optimization is needed, meaning that the loss should be differentiable, and the optimization might be costly (in compute and/or memory).
-The latter approach is sometimes referred to as Feature Extraction: the frozen first layers de facto become feature constructors.
+This approach is sometimes referred to as Feature Extraction: the frozen layers de facto become feature extractors.
+Still, the number of unfrozen weights (the \hp{} here) can be rather high (e.g., more than 100,000 in~\cite{small1}).
+Furthermore, here again, a few iterations of the full backprop optimization are needed: The optimization is thus costly, both in computation and in memory.

+To mitigate the cost of fine-tuning, Parameter Efficient Fine-Tuning (PEFT) strategies have been developed.
+A common PEFT approach involves adding a few new blocks to the model, initialized as identity functions while freezing all existing weights, as demonstrated by \citet{houlsby2019parameter}.
+These newly introduced parameters allow the model to specialize for new tasks.
+Another PEFT approach injects trainable low-rank decomposition matrices into each layer of the model~\cite {hu2021lora,liu2024dora}.
+These matrices adapt the model to the new task, making PEFT a practical alternative to full model fine-tuning.